redhat-performance/jetlag/README.md

 # Jetlag

-Tooling to install clusters for testing via an on-prem [Assisted Installer](https://github.com/openshift/assisted-installer) in the Red Hat Scale/Alias Lab and bare metal servers in IBMcloud.
+Tooling to install clusters for testing via an on-prem [Assisted Installer](https://github.com/openshift/assisted-installer) in the Red Hat Scale Lab, Red Hat Performance Lab, and IBMcloud (Bare Metal).

 Three separate layouts of clusters can be deployed: